Free Weekly Planner & Calendar Excel Template

 Note that, Meets/Appts stands for Meetings/Appointments.

-Step 8: Now we would like to add a nice quote that can motivate the user all along the week every time they open up this planner.
-Use Merge & Center + Wrap Text option to merge cells B2:B6.
-And add a quote as “Stay Focused”.
+Step 8: Now, we would like to add a nice quote that can motivate the user all along the week every time they open up this planner.
+Use Merge & Center in excel + Wrap Text option to merge cells B2:B6.
+And add a quote as “Stay Focused.”
 Format it with Font – Lucida Calligraphy, Bold, Text Color – Black.

 The final layout of the weekly planner should look as below:

-Note: One more thing we used here is, we removed the Gridlines.
-You can remove Gridlines by navigating to View > Gridlines (uncheck the box) under Show section.
+Note: One more thing we used here is we removed the Gridlines.
+You can remove Gridlines by navigating to View > Gridlines (uncheck the box) under the Show section.